 Dinners were mostly on board together, and afterwards we could choose to go out in whatever village we were docked in, or hang out on the boat, or go to bed and get ready to do it all over again the next day!

 Our rides varied in length from about 8 miles to up to around 30 miles a day, sometimes hilly, sometimes not so hilly, depending on the island.
 ALL of the rides were beautiful, and in early October we had sunshine and perfect temps for riding.

-Cycling is a fabulous way to see the islands of Dalmatia, because the roads are small, the villages remote, and the landscapes in between often full of orchards or vineyards with plenty to see and smell.
+Cycling is a fabulous way to see the islands of Dalmatia because the roads are small, the villages remote, and the landscapes in between are often full of orchards or vineyards with plenty to see and smell.

 One day we stopped to visit a beekeeper, so we got to learn about bees, purchase some of his honey products, and continue on our way.
 More than once I stopped to eat fresh figs off the trees, I LOVE fresh figs.

 My favorite riding moments from the week were:

 • Winding down a long serpentine road after an equally long climb with an incredible view, ending up down in a tiny marina village on Vis where we had a coffee in the sunshine.